wp-insider/woocommerce-paypal-pro/woocommerce-paypal-pro/readme.txt

 == Changelog ==

+= WIP 2.9.6 =
+- The "wcpprog_request_txn_description" filter can be used to override and customize the Transaction Description value.
+- The description field of the API is now populated with a value like the following:
+  WooCommerce Order ID: XXXX

 = 2.9.5 =
 - Added the email address value in the query parameter of the API.
 The billing email address will now be sent to the PayPal API.